 - Kasese Humanist Primary School – Founded by Robert Bwambale in Western Uganda.

-In November 2008, they took the further step of forming the Uganda Humanist Schools Association to foster collaboration between the schools.
+The Uganda Humanist Schools Association was founded in 2015 to foster collaboration between Humanist schools.
 The Association, chaired by Peter Kisirinya, is dedicated to monitoring educational standards, sharing best practice, promoting professional development and pioneering the development of a secular-humanist approach schooling.

 All schools teach the Uganda national curriculum and prepare students for public examinations.
 At the same time, they aim to develop self-confident students who care for each other and for their local communities.
 The schools encourage students to be open minded and questioning.
 They are taught to respect evidence and to appreciate the need for shared human values.
 In order to foster a spirit of understanding, students are introduced to both religious, as required by the national curriculum, and secular humanist philosophies.